rajatchopra/origin/docs/proposals/policy.md

 	"verbs": ["*"],
 	"resources": ["Pod"],
 	"attributeRestrictions": {
-		"kind": "sameMinionRestriction"
+		"kind": "sameNodeRestriction"
 	}
 },

 ```
-Based on this information, the authorizer will know that it has to locate and evaluate something called, "sameMinionRestriction".
+Based on this information, the authorizer will know that it has to locate and evaluate something called, "sameNodeRestriction".
 The code could be as simple as:
 ```
 // pseudo code
 switch policyRule.AttributeRestrictions.(type){
-case "sameMinionRestriction":
+case "sameNodeRestriction":
 	// check to see if the user is kubelet, if not fail
-	// check which minion the kubelet is running on
+	// check which node the kubelet is running on
-	// get the pod that the minion is trying to modify
+	// get the pod that the node is trying to modify
-	// check to see if that pod is running on the same minion as the kubelet
+	// check to see if that pod is running on the same node as the kubelet
 	// if so, return authorized.  if not, return denied
 }